INHerit-SG: Incremental Hierarchical Semantic Scene Graphs with RAG-Style Retrieval: Technical Approach

 \subsection{Hierarchical Scene Graph Construction}

-The semantic memory is built upon a robust geometric foundation.
-We employ a hierarchical construction strategy distributed across the dual-stream architecture to balance mapping accuracy with computational efficiency.
-Importantly, node representations are designed from the outset to align with RAG-style knowledge organization, allowing the map to function directly as a structured, queryable knowledge base.
+Embodied robotic systems need to strike a tradeoff between real-time performance and high-level accuracy, but semantic understanding methods based on LLMs often struggle to guarantee efficiency.
+Therefore, inspired by the fast-slow system strategy \cite{anthony2017thinking}, we design a dual-stream construction process (Fig.~\ref{fig:construction_pipeline}) to build a hierarchical scene graph.
+The geometric stream first builds the structural layers of the environment, including floor and room nodes, while the semantic stream identifies object-level nodes based on visual observations and geometric context.

-\textbf{Geometric Stream: Dense Topology \& Keyframe Gating ($L_0, L_1$).} As illustrated in Fig. \ref{fig:pipeline}, the \textit{Geometric} steam acts as the backbone for structural stability.
-It continuously integrates the dense RGB-D stream into a voxel-based occupancy map.
-We perform room segmentation ($L_1$) directly on this accumulated free space using a Euclidean Distance Transform (EDT) and watershed algorithm.
-Simultaneously, Vertical motion is monitored to instantiate Floor nodes ($L_0$), enabling automatic structural separation across floors.
+\textbf{Geometric Stream: Dense Topology and Keyframe Gating ($L_1, L_0$).} As illustrated in Fig.~\ref{fig:pipeline}, the geometric stream provides the structural backbone of the system by continuously integrating RGB-D observations into a 2D Bird's-Eye View (BEV) occupancy grid via depth raycasting.
+To segment rooms ($L_1$), we apply a Euclidean Distance Transform (EDT) and a watershed algorithm directly on the accumulated free space.
+By treating detected doors as physical boundaries and smoothing the EDT field with Gaussian blur, we mitigate local noise and reduce severe room fragmentation.
+We store the room masks in a global ID grid and use hysteresis voting to prevent frequent changes in room boundaries.
+Simultaneously, vertical motion is monitored to instantiate floor nodes ($L_0$).

-Besides, we implement a visual gating mechanism to regulate data flow to the semantic stream.
-We extract global DINOv3 features and calculate cosine similarity against the last processed frame.
-When this similarity drops below a threshold, the system pushes the frame to the Semantic Queue with its floor ID.
-This queue serves as a buffer, holding selected keyframes for asynchronous, fine-grained analysis by the \textit{Semantic} semantic stream.
-This ensures that semantic reasoning operates only on informative keyframes while geometric tracking remains lightweight and continuous ($\approx$ 2Hz).
+To regulate the computational load for the semantic stream, we further introduce a visual gating mechanism.
+Specifically, we extract DINOv3 \cite{simeoni2025dinov3} features from incoming frames and compute their cosine similarity against the last keyframe.
+Once the similarity drops below a predefined threshold, the frame, along with its floor ID, is pushed into a pending queue.
+This queue allows the semantic stream to perform asynchronous fine-grained analysis only on informative keyframes, while keeping geometric tracking continuous at about 2 Hz.